 Non-pillow top mattresses have few complaints regarding off gassing odor.
 By contrast, about 8% of pillow top bed owners, especially owners of beds with memory foam tops, complain about odor.
 Learn more about mattress off gassing.

-Pillow tops tend to be fairly effective in the relief of pain, including back, hip and shoulder pain, when they are new.
-At least 20% of owners report pain-relief benefits.
+Especially when they are new, pillow tops tend to be effective in the relief of pain – including back, hip and shoulder pain – as at least 20% of owners report pain-relief benefits.
 As the top ages, compresses and sags, at least some pain benefits disappear.

 In addition, pillow tops with memory foam tend to be more effective in the relief of pain than pillow tops without memory foam.
 Learn more about mattress pain relief.